sinnerschrader/sinnerschrader-career/README.md

 # General

 This repository includes three parts.
-Part one is the `cli` folder that includes the code to build the Sinnnerschrader career page.
-Part two is the `template` folder that includes all template related information. it uses handlebar.
-Part three is the `data` folder that includes the jobs, contact person and all other informations, that are written in markdown and compiled to the final page that is located in `docs`.
+Part one  is the `data` folder that includes the jobs, contact person and all other informations, that are written in markdown and compiled to the final page that is located in `docs`.

-## CLI

-Within the `cli` folder all code to build the sinnerschrader-career page is located.
-It contains the following important files.
-The `index.ts` is the entry file called that is setting everything up.
-The `renderer.ts` is the class that loads the template data, wraps handlebar, compiles the data and writes it to `docs`.
-The `jobs.ts` and `contacts.ts` classes are specific to load the data for contacts and jobs and provide them for later rendering.

-Two basic commands exist `build`, which can be executed via `yarn build` and `watch`, which watches all files within `template/` and rerenders the `docs`.

-Hint: the watch is currently kept simple and rerender everything if any file changes within `template`.

 ## Data